stevetab03/powerbi-dax-patterns/demo/README.md

 > *σ²\_e(τ) = O(1/a(τ)) → 0 as τ → 0*

-The dashboard visualizes whether basis variance decreases monotonically as time-to-expiry approaches zero — the empirical test of the theoretical prediction.
-The `[VarianceCollapseRatio]` KPI of **2.46** quantifies the effect: variance in the 22-30 day bin is 2.46× higher than in the 0-7 day bin, consistent with the theoretical convergence forcing mechanism.
+The `[VarianceCollapseRatio]` of **2.46** quantifies the result
+directly: variance in the 22-30 day bin is 2.46× the variance in the final week before expiration.
+The convergence mechanism that ORBIT formalizes mathematically is visible in the data.

-This is the bridge between the mathematical framework in ORBIT and the BI engineering in this repository — the same result, read from two different directions.
+This is the bridge between the mathematical framework in ORBIT and the BI engineering in this repository.